khilchuk-ol/SelfAssessment/Skills/Programming.md

     - Scalar 🖐️ used
     - Literal 🖐️ used
     - Expression 🖐️ used
-    - Heap 🖐️ used
+    - Heap 🔬 researched
     - Function 🖐️ used
     - Procedure 🎓 known
     - Method 🖐️ used
     - Class 🖐️ used
-    - Prototype 🎓 known
+    - Prototype 🖐️ used
     - Event 🖐️ used
     - Type 🖐️ used
-    - Flag 🎓 known
+    - Flag 🖐️ used
-    - Lexical scope
+    - Lexical scope 🖐️ used
     - Code block 🖐️ used
     - Conditions 🖐️ used
     - Loops 🖐️ used